 And it means recognising that electric cars – which, over the long term, can combine with fossil-free electricity generation as a means of transport – are not a short- or medium term fix for the climate emergency.

-Simon Pirani is an academic researcher and historian.
-He is the author of Burning Up: A Global History of Fossil Fuel Consumption (Pluto Press, 2018) and his other writings can be found at simonpirani.com.
-This article first appeared at People and Nature.
+Simon Pirani is an energy researcher and historian.
+His most recent book is Burning Up: A Global History of Fossil Fuel Consumption (Pluto 2018).
+He blogs at People and Nature and tweets as @SimonPirani1.